 Similar Destination: Galena, Illinois

 The Mountain-Town Charm: More of a city than a tiny town, Missoula, Montana, was incorporated in 1883, so you can expect plenty of historic architecture and museums.
-There's also a renowned art museum and world-class ski resorts for athletes and culture buffs alike.
+There's also a renowned art museum and world-class ski resorts for snow sports enthusiasts and culture buffs alike.

 Elevation: 3209 feet